-Projects must be Canadian Audiovisual Projects to any audiovisual product (all forms of audio-only and screen-based media content formats, such as podcasts, television programs, films, web series, video games, mobile applications, narrative audio/visual immersive projects and augmented-virtual/mixed-reality (AR/VR/MR) experiences) that meets the definition of Canadian by the Canadian Audio Visual Certification Office (CAVCO); and/or the Canadian Radio-television Telecommunications Commission (CRTC).
+Projects must be a Canadian Audiovisual Project (all forms of audio-only and screen-based media content formats, such as podcasts, television programs, films, web series, video games, mobile applications, narrative audio/visual immersive projects and augmented-virtual/mixed-reality (AR/VR/MR) experiences) that meets the definition of Canadian by the Canadian Audio Visual Certification Office

+(CAVCO); and/or the Canadian Radio-television Telecommunications Commission (CRTC).
 Where not applicable, this is determined by the maximum feasible use of Canadian talent.